Quick Start

 If you have previously installed Go from a download, rather than an operating

-system package, you should remove your go
+system package, it is important that you remove your go

 directory, e.g.